NabilNiloy/ThermoApp/README.md

 # ThermoApp
-Making a temperature converting app from one temperature to the other
+Making a temperature converting app that converts temperature to different units.